 Negative Utilitarianism (NU) is treated as a non-starter in mainstream philosophical circles, and to the best of my knowledge has never been supported by any mainstream philosopher, living or dead .
 This is quite an amazing lack of support: one can usually find philosophers who support any named position.

 However, NU has been supported by mainstream philosophers:2 Gustaf Arrhenius and Krister Bykvist say that they “reveal” themselves “as members of the negative utilitarian family.”3 J. W. N. Watkins describes himself as “sort of negative utilitarian.”4 Clark Wolf defends what he calls ‘negative critical level utilitarianism’ for social and population choices.
-The principle says that “population choices should be guided by an aim to minimize suffering and deprivation.”5 Thomas Metzinger proposes the ‘principle of negative utilitarianism.’6 Ingemar Hedenius held a view that I would describe as a consequentialism with NU as an important component.7 Joseph Mendola proposes a modification of utilitarianism that “resembles … negative utilitarianism.”8 His principle prescribes that “we are to look to the worst possible outcomes in evaluating actions and institutions” and “to ameliorate the condition of the worst-off moment of phenomenal experience in the world.”9
+The principle says that “population choices should be guided by an aim to minimize suffering and deprivation.”5 Thomas Metzinger proposes the ‘principle of negative utilitarianism.’6 Ingemar Hedenius held a view similar to negative utilitarianism.
+According to his form of consequentialism, some sufferings cannot be counterbalanced by goods.7 Joseph Mendola proposes a modification of utilitarianism that “resembles … negative utilitarianism.”8 His principle prescribes that “we are to look to the worst possible outcomes in evaluating actions and institutions” and “to ameliorate the condition of the worst-off moment of phenomenal experience in the world.”9

 Others have expressed support for NU who are not philosophers by occupation.
 For example, Henry Hiz, professor at the Department of Linguistics at University of Pennsylvania, writes that “utilitarianism failed, but what is sometimes called ‘negative utilitarianism’ avoids many of the shortcomings of classical utilitarianism.
 It is a good candidate for an ethics that expresses the Enlightenment tradition.”10 In addition, after the publication of Ord’s essay, Stevan Harnad, Professor of cognitive science at University of Quebec at Montreal and University of Southampton, defends what Yew-Kwang Ng says may be called a form of negative utilitarianism.11 Harnad argues that “only pain matters morally.
 To maximize welfare is to minimize pain.”12 And that “the only welfare calculations that matter are the ones that minimize pain, factoring in pleasure only to the extent that being deprived of pleasure may sometimes be painful.”13 See the Wikipedia entry on NU for more literature.